Cjenkin31/banana-discord-bot/README.md

 [ ] Use that info to get Mp3's

-[ ] Have the bot join the voicechat
+[X] Have the bot join the voicechat

+[X] Have the bot Leave the voicechat

 [ ] Have the bot play audio